In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

-The Sandler sales methodology has stayed relevant all this time for one reason: it emphasizes qualifying prospects, not selling to them.
+The Sandler sales methodology has stayed relevant for one reason: it emphasizes qualifying prospects, not selling to them.

 Buyers love it because their needs are listened to.
 Sellers love it because they can stop wasting time on buyers who aren’t a fit.
 Sales managers love it because they can forecast their pipeline more accurately.